 And he’ll do so, whether or not anyone’s watching.

-Check out the America Ninja Warrior website to watch video clips from the episode that aired on August 1.
+Check out the America Ninja Warrior website to watch the latest video clips.

 Photo Credit: NBC / Contributor